-We then conducted a parameter study to evaluate the impact of different parameter on \model.
-As Figure~\ref{fig:hyperparameter_study} shows, we can observe that \ding{182} The hidden size of \textit{64} achieves optimal performance in all prediction horizons, with larger sizes leading to performance degradation due to overfitting. \ding{183} Expert number of 4 provides the best balance between model capacity and computational efficiency.
-Too few experts (one or two) fail to capture the diverse semantic patterns needed for disentangling inconsistent variable effects, while excessive experts (eight) lead to overselection where redundant experts compete for similar patterns, diminishing the effectiveness of the mixture-of-experts gating mechanism designed to mitigate channel entanglement.
-These observations validate the effectiveness of our lightweight design choices in the latent-space gated expert module.
+\textbf{Parameter Study.} We then performed a parameter sensitivity analysis to assess the impact of hyper-parameters on \model.
+As shown in Figure~\ref{fig:hyperparameter_study}: \ding{182} A hidden size of \textit{64} achieves optimal performance across all prediction horizons, with larger sizes causing degradation due to overfitting. \ding{183} Setting the number of experts to 4 provides the best trade-off between model capacity and computational efficiency.
+Fewer experts fail to capture the diverse semantic patterns required to disentangle inconsistent effects, while excessive experts lead to redundancy and overselection, diminishing the effectiveness of the mixture-of-experts gating mechanism.
+These findings validate the lightweight design choices of our latent-space gated expert module.